-- [7] Issue 1 Request that the Income Approach be used to value this property -The Complainant contends that leasing and marketing information are available for this type of property within this municipality, making this the preferred approach to value this property.
-The Complainant presented evidence of a number of 2010 and 2011 leases of gas bars (provided by the City of Calgary in various rental rate analyses) to show that there is leasing information available. - [8] In using the Income Approach to value, the Capitalization Rate should be 7.5 % not 7.0% as seen in the City's 2013 Free-Standing Retail Capitalization Rate Summary.
+[6] Issue 1 - Request that the Income Approach be used to value this property -The Complainant contends that leasing and marketing information are available for this type of property within this municipality, making this the preferred approach to value this property.
+The Complainant presented evidence of a number of 2010 and 2011 leases of gas bars (provided by the City of Calgary in various rental rate analyses) to show that there is leasing information available.

+[7] In using the Income Approach to value, the Capitalization Rate should be 7.5 % not 7.0% as seen in the City's 2013 Free-Standing Retail Capitalization Rate Summary.
 Resulting values of free-standing retail properties would then more accurately reflect market.
-The requested value is \$1,170.000. - [9] Further, the Complainant stated that inequities are caused between the subject property, a free-standing gas bar with convenience store on a separate title, and similar property types of gas bars with convenience stores not on separate titles.
-The Cost Approach and Income Approach produce very different values. - [10] The Complainant provided a chart with 39 equity comparables of gas bars from across the City, five of which have been costed and the rest done on the Income Approach.
+The requested value is \$1,570,000.

+[8] Further, the Complainant stated that inequities are caused between the subject property, a free-standing gas bar with convenience store on a separate title, and similar property types of gas bars with convenience stores not on separate titles.
+The Cost Approach and Income Approach produce very different values.

+[9] The Complainant provided a chart with 39 equity comparables of gas bars from across the City, five of which have been costed and the rest done on the Income Approach.
 The difference in the assessed values was pointed out.
-The Cost Approach was considerably higher than those on the Income Approach. - [11] In using the Income Approach to value the Capitalization Rate should be 7.5% - The Complainant gave evidence of six valid, free-standing retail market transactions occurring in the assessment timeframe that were not included in the City's typical Capitalization Rate analysis for this property type.
+The Cost Approach values were considerably higher than those on the Income Approach.

+- [10] In using the Income Approach to value the Capitalization Rate should be 7.5% - 1) The Complainant gave evidence of six valid, free-standing retail market transactions occurring in the assessment timeframe that were not included in the City's typical Capitalization Rate analysis for this property type.
 The inclusion of the six extra sales in this study (along with the three sales used in the City's analysis) would result in the Capitalization Rate being raised to 7.5%. - 2) The Complainant included RealNet and Commercial Edge information, 2013 assessment information, Land Title documents, and Corporate Searches on each of the six additional sales transactions. - 3) The City did use three sales in the 2013 Free-Standing Retail Capitalization Rate analysis.
-The Complainant had no issue with any of these and included these in their study. - [12] Should the Capitalization Rate remain at 7.0% the requested value would be \$1,250,000. - [13] Issue 2 If the property's assessed value remains on the Cost Approach to value, it is requested that the land value be reduced by -30% due to the perceived stigma of potential contamination.
-The value on the property should then be based on the Land-Only value at \$1,110,000. - [14] Seven commercial land sales were presented for C-N sales analysis, two being former gas bar sites.
-The Complainant attributes the lower sale price per sq. ft. for these two sites to having a stigma as a former gar bar site despite remediation.
-The Influence adjustment chart from the City was included showing a -30% reduction for sites proven to be contaminated, along with some remediated land sales and information.
+The Complainant had no issue with any of these and included these in their study.

+[11] Should the Capitalization Rate remain at 7.0%, the requested value would be \$1,690,000.